Search News Posts

 In this scenario, you and your spouse together cannot contribute more than the current family maximum contribution limit.
 This applies whether you and your spouse each have family coverage or each have self-only coverage.
 However, you don’t have to split your contributions equally; one spouse can contribute more than the other.

 By always knowing how much you’re allowed to contribute to your HSA, you can avoid excess contributions while maximizing the funds in your account.
-Want to learn more about HSAs?
-Get our Ultimate HSA Guide and become an HSA expert.
+Learn more about HSAs here.

 How To Make a Full HSA Contribution If You Sign Up Mid-Year

-If you gain HSA eligibility and open an HSA mid-year, you might think your only contribution option that year is to prorate the annual contribution limit by how many months you were eligible.
+If you gain HSA eligibility mid-year, you might think your only contribution option that year is to prorate the HSA annual contribution limit by how many months you were eligible.
 However, you’re also allowed to make a full annual HSA contribution by taking advantage of the last-month rule.

 The last-month rule means that if you are an HSA-eligible individual on the first day of the last month of your tax year (December 1 for most taxpayers), you are considered an eligible individual for the entire year.
-This means that if you became HSA-eligible on December 1, you could contribute up to that year’s annual contribution limit, even though you were only HSA-eligible for one month.
+This means that if you became HSA-eligible on December 1, you could contribute up to that year’s annual contribution limit.

-However, if you use the last-month rule to make a full contribution, you must remain eligible until Dec.
+However, if you use the last-month rule to make a full contribution, you must remain HSA-eligible during that month, as well as the following 12 months.
+So if you became HSA-eligible on Dec.
+1 and made a full contribution, you would need to remain HSA-eligible until Dec.
 31 of the following year (that time frame is called a testing period).
 If you lose HSA-eligibility during the testing period (for reasons other than death or becoming disabled) you’ll have to include the contribution amount that was only possible through the last-month rule as taxable income.
 You’ll also have to pay an additional 10% penalty on that contribution amount.

 If you’re confident you’ll be HSA-eligible for the next year, the last-month rule is a great way to squeeze more dollars into your account, where you can use them to pay for current medical expenses or invest them for long-term growth.